FullstackAcademy/npm-getting-started/step_1/README.md

 This JSON file describes our package.
 For now, the most important parts are the `name` and the `scripts` sections, which tell us the name of the project as well as scripts that can be run respectively.

-You can run scripts by using the command `NPM run <script name>`, replacing `<script name>` with the keys of the `scripts` object.
-So for example, you can run `NPM run test` from inside of the [./task_2/random-names](./task_2/random-names) directory to see the Error message "Error: no test specified" printed to your console.
+You can run scripts by using the command `npm run <script name>`, replacing `<script name>` with the keys of the `scripts` object.
+So for example, you can run `npm run test` from inside of the [./task_2/random-names](./task_2/random-names) directory to see the Error message "Error: no test specified" printed to your console.

 ### Solution
-You can find the solution on branch [task_2_solution](https://github.com/edwin-fsa/NPM-getting-started/tree/task_2_solution)
+You can find the solution on branch [task_2_solution](https://github.com/edwin-fsa/npm-getting-started/tree/task_2_solution)

 ## Part III: NPM Scripts